2025 Fall and 2026 Winter start program maps

 Information and Privacy Law

-Winter 2024 CRMN 3040U Restorative Justice Winter 2024 Two (2) Electives ** If considering a specialization, we recommend choosing all three options, as they are required for future specializations.
-If taking all three, one will count as an elective if you remain in the comprehensive program.
+Winter CRMN 3040U Restorative Justice Winter General Elective Winter General Elective ** If considering a specialization, we recommend choosing all three options of LGLS 2120U, LGLS 2420U and LGLS 2500U as they are required for future specializations.
+If taking all three, one will count as an elective if you choose to remain in the LGLS comprehensive program.

 General Electives may be chosen from any program area.
-Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI, and SUST.
+Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, FPSY, INDG, LBAT, POSC, PSYC, SOCI, SSCI, and SUST.

 For further clarification, please email your Academic Advisor.